AlizaMedicalImaging/MDCM/DICOM/README.txt

 diff 'UIDsStrings' array and with last_UIDsStrings.txt and add new UIDs to mdcmUIDs.h/.cxx, replace last_UIDsStrings.txt for the next time (if lost run above xsltproc with the previous Part6.xml).
+Edit mdcmUIDs.h/.cxx.
+It is tricky, caution with enums, increment.

 If recreate completely (not recommended): don't forget private UIDs (!) and change